nerds-odd-e/doughnut/README.md

 ### 2. Setup and run doughnut for the first time (local development profile)

 The default spring profile is 'test' unless you explicitly set it to 'dev'.
 Tip: Add `--Dspring.profiles.active=${profile}"` to gradle task command.
-MariaDB server is started and initialised on entering the `nix-shell`.
+MySQL57 DB server is started and initialised on entering the `nix-shell`.

 Clone and launch local development environment